shobhit2712/WebCoin-Tracker/README.md

   <h2 align="center">Cryptex - Cryptocurrency Website</h2>

-  Cryptex is a fully responsive cryptocurrency website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  WebCoin Tracker is a fully responsive cryptocurrency Price tracking website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/cryptex/"><strong>➥ Live Demo</strong></a>